Top 10 Colorful Flowers Hummingbirds Love

 Why we love it: Almost continuously blooming, especially in hot, dry conditions, salvias come in a huge selection of colors and plant habits.

 Size: 6 to 48 inches tall

 Zinnias are a treat for hummingbirds and humans.
+And they’re easy to grow from seed.
 The birds sip from the central florets, and you can snip the blooms to create indoor bouquets.